 On Personal Responsibility and Careerism

-I started out doing the responsible thing, and informing myself by reading the serious media, paying special interest to those who were critics, to see how they explained things.
-Most of what I read there didn't really explain much, however, as the crisis tended to be presented as a fluke or a "natural disaster", while the "f word" was barely even mentioned.
-This suggested collective blindness to me, given how beneficial the run-up had been to some, and given what I already knew about (the lies leading up to) the invasion of Iraq, and the Dot-Com bubble.
-So I started looking for alternative sources, moving around until I encountered Naked Capitalism, and David Harvey's work.
-Since then, I've slowly been (re-)educating myself, and unlearning to accept the status quo as normal.
+I started out responsibly, by reading the serious media, paying special attention to those who were framed as critics, to see how they explained things.
+Most of what I read there didn't really explain much, though, as they tended to present the crisis as a fluke or a "natural disaster", and the "f word" was hardly ever mentioned.
+This struck me as suspect, given how beneficial the run-up had been to some, and given the lies we'd been fed during the lead-up the invasion of Iraq and the Dot-com bubble.
+So I started searching for other sources, until I ran across Naked Capitalism, and shortly after David Harvey's work.
+Since then, I've slowly been (re-)educating myself.

-There obviously is no simple answer to this.
-But thanks to Tom Frank's Listen, Liberal, Marshall Rosenberg's NVC, David Harvey's and Noam Chomsky's work, I do think that I've identified the most important elements, why it is that these most educated generations (and the political parties they people) are so very silent and apathetic, especially when it comes to issues of economic justice, institutionalized inequality, and public and private -- corporate -- abuse of power.
-And although I only recently discovered that Chomsky has been talking about the symptoms (obedience, apathy, unwillingness to question mainstream narratives) for decades, his remarks don't seem to have received much uptake, nor does he have seemed to done so himself.
-As such, I'd like to say a little bit about this here, because it seems to me that this is a pretty fundamental issue, deserving of much more attention than it's currently getting (for more detailed discussions of the same patterns, I'd refer you here and here).
+There obviously is no simple answer to this question.
+But thanks to Tom Frank's Listen, Liberal, Rosenberg's, Harvey's, Parenti's and Chomsky's work, I do think that I've identified the most important elements of the answer as to why these most educated generations (and the political parties they people) are so silent and apathetic, especially when it comes to issues of economic justice, institutionalized inequality, and public and private -- corporate -- abuse of power.
+I'd like to discuss a few reasons that I think deserve more attention that they're currently getting here, starting with the least discussed.

 And thanks to the tuition price hikes that started in the mid-1970s, anyone who now wants a degree must agree to become a debt peon if they want to gain those credentials, which creates a further barrier to having and sticking to one's principles, as it also means you must find well-paying jobs after graduation if you want to have any hope of 'freeing' yourself from that debt burden (by becoming a wage slave).
 Similarly, while housing used to cost about 30% of a single income, it's now up to 40% of a dual income family, with people needing to work way longer hours to make a living.
 This obviously also strongly affects how much time and energy people have available for self-education and organizing, and that's another big problem.